-As we expand our business, we may need to improve our operating and financial systems and will need to recruit suitable employees and crew for our vessels.
+If we expand our business further, we may need to improve our operating and financial systems and will need to recruit suitable employees and crew for our vessels.

-Our current operating and financial systems may not be adequate as we expand the size of our fleet and our attempts to improve those systems may be ineffective.
-In addition, as we expand our fleet, we will need to recruit suitable additional seafarers and shoreside administrative and management personnel.
-While we have not experienced any difficulty in recruiting to date, we cannot guarantee that we will be able to continue to hire suitable employees as we expand our fleet.
+Our current operating and financial systems may not be adequate if we further expand the size of our fleet and our attempts to improve those systems may be ineffective.
+In addition, if we expand our fleet further, we will need to recruit suitable additional seafarers and shoreside administrative and management personnel. while we have not experienced any difficulty in recruiting to date, we cannot guarantee that we will be able to continue to hire suitable employees if we expand our fleet.
 If we or our crewing agents encounter business or financial difficulties, we may not be able to adequately staff our vessels.
-If we are unable to grow our financial and operating systems or to recruit suitable employees as we expand our fleet, our financial performance may be adversely affected, among other things.
+If we are unable to grow our financial and operating systems or to recruit suitable employees should we determine to expand our fleet, our financial performance may be adversely affected, among other things.